Administrative Withdrawal and Academic Dismissal

 - Failure to maintain good academic standing.

-- Failure to achieve the minimum grade requirement in any nursing component requirement of a nursing program within three attempts.
+- Failure to achieve the minimum grade requirement in any nursing component requirement of a nursing program within 3 attempts.
 The nursing component requirements include: nursing theory exams, nursing theory conference exams, nursing on-line courses, the Focused Clinical Competencies Assessment (FCCA) and the Clinical Performance in Nursing Examination (CPNE).
 (Prior to Sept.
-1, 2015, students were allowed four attempts to successful complete a nursing theory examination before being dismissed.
-All others were and continue to be three attempts.)
+1, 2015, students were allowed 4 attempts to successful complete a nursing theory examination before being dismissed.
+All others were and continue to be 3 attempts.)

 - Exceeding program time limits.

-- Failure to participate in courses or NTCX.
-Student accumulated six AW grades.
+- Failure to participate in courses or Nursing Theory Conference Examination (NTCX).
+Student accumulated 6 AW grades.

-Students academically dismissed from the Program for reasons 1, 2 and 6 cannot appeal their dismissal.
-However, after two years students can appeal for reenrollment.
+Students academically dismissed from the Program for reasons 1 and 5 cannot appeal their dismissal.
+However, after 1 year students can appeal for re-enrollment.

 See the Student Appeals Policy for further details.

-Students who are NOT receiving financial aid and who wish to withdraw from the College should either use the online withdrawal request form (login required) or send a signed request to the Office of the Registrar.
-All other students must send a signed request to the Office of the Registrar.
+Students who are NOT receiving financial aid and who wish to withdraw from the College should either use the online withdrawal request form (login required) or send a signed request to the Office of Registration and Records.
+All other students must send a signed request to the Office of Registration and Records.

-If the student requests withdrawal within the first six months of enrollment and before the initial evaluation has begun, a refund of two-thirds of the multi-source fee will be automatically forwarded.
+- If the student requests withdrawal within the first 6 months of enrollment and before the initial evaluation has begun, a refund of two-thirds of the multi-source fee will be automatically forwarded.

 A student may be withdrawn from the College for failure to pay fees.

-Undergraduate and graduate students have three months from the withdrawal date to reactivate their student status and retain their academic policy date.
+- Undergraduate and graduate students have 3 months from the withdrawal date to reactivate their student status and retain their academic policy date.

-Students who have been withdrawn for longer than three months and wish to continue in their programs will be required to re-apply and to meet the degree requirements in effect at the time of reenrollment.
+- Students who have been withdrawn for longer than 3 months and wish to continue in their programs will be required to re-apply and to meet the degree requirements in effect at the time of re-enrollment.